How do I get into retail, buying or fashion?

 Quick links for this article

 Whichever retail role you are considering, there are two main ways in: either via an apprenticeship, which can be started after GCSEs or A levels (or equivalent), or joining a graduate scheme after you’ve completed an undergraduate degree.
-But a few retailers are beginning to introduce their own school leaver training programmes, which run along similar lines to apprenticeships.

-Retail apprenticeships involve working in a particular retail role four days a week and going to college one day a week.
+Retail apprenticeships typically involve working in a particular retail role four days a week and going to college one day a week.
 The retailer pays for your training and pays you a wage.
 The aim is to train you up to do a specific job function, eg become a buyer.

 There are some degrees available in retail-related subjects, such as retail management, buying, product design and technology, and fashion.
 However, many graduate schemes are open to graduates of all degree backgrounds.